8 Best Acoustic Guitar Reviews – Diamonds in the Rough

 • Good build quality

-Speaking of entry-level, Taylor's higher price tier means that the Academy 10 goes beyond the usual budget of students.
-But those who can save up for it will enjoy a well-built starter guitar with solid spruce top.
+While the price of the Academy 10 may be above the usual budget for students, those who can save up for it will enjoy a well-built starter guitar with a solid spruce top.

 • Body Shape: Dreadnought